Home 70s Culture & Lifestyles 70s Music Contact

 I was 20 and 21 years old in 1976.

-Television was still great-especially the made for TV movies-but unfortunately, no new ground was being covered.
-The big 70's blast came to fruition around 1971, and by 1976, the shock waves of revolution and innovation were quieting to a ripple.
+Television was still great as was newer music, but the big '70s blast that came to fruition around 1971, came to a head by 1976.
+The shock waves of revolution and innovation were quieting to a ripple.
+Repurcussions over Watergate and Vietnam led to a massive distrust in the U.S. government.
+Discourse over the government's handling of the economy, social welfare, and environment furthered this mistrust.
 The Punk Rock movement was in full swing, as was Disco.

-Great music was still being pumped out.
+Aside from this, great music was still being created, recorded and performed.
 A haunting ballad by Janis Ian "At Seventeen" was incredible.
 It seemed only popular with the girls, but I thought it was one of the best songs ever written.
-The Eagles released "Hotel California" and managed to latch onto the ultimately amazing Joe Walsh on guitar.
-Peter Frampton came alive.
-Every teeny bopper in the world seemed to fall in love with him.
+The Eagles released "Hotel California" and managed to latch onto the ultimately popular Joe Walsh on guitar.
+Peter Frampton came alive, and every teeny bopper in the world seemed to fall in love with him.

 Rich Man, Poor Man

 rich man poor man1976 did bring us one of television's finest moments in the epic mini-series "Rich Man, Poor Man".
 The show made stars out of Peter Strauss and Nick Nolte.
 It was a great movie and spawned a sequel in 1978 titled "Rich Man, Poor Man Book II".
 Both series' highly elevated the character actor status of actor William Smith who played the iconic supervillain "Falconetti".
-Though the sequel was not nearly as good, it was engaging.
-The original "Rich Man, Poor Man" is excellent, and time well spent.
+Though the sequel wasn't as good, it was engaging.
+The original "Rich Man, Poor Man" is still excellent, and watching it in its entirety is time well spent.

 PONG!

 atari pongSoon after I'd turned 21, I discovered, in my favorite hangout Pub 205, a wierd game played on table tops called Pong.
 The screen served as part of the table top with glass covering it for safety.
-My friends and I were wildly fascinated by the "booop" sound it made, and the ball bouncing across a black screen.
+My friends and I were wildly fascinated by the "booop" sound it made as a blip bounced across a black screen.
 Ping Pong was the game, only it was played with controls instead of paddles.
 How Tech!
 The space age had arrived.
 Pong was great!
-Soon, it would be available for home televisions by Atari.
+Soon, it would be available for home televisions from Atari.
 However, the earlier versions were reputed to burn out television screens.

 AAAAGGGHHH!
 Disco Duck!